 Once implemented, the ACT SRTP will result in increased ridership (38,410 annually or 15 percent) with only a small increase to operating costs (\$291,000 or 6 percent).
 The SRTP will improve the quality of transit service by increasing frequency on highly utilized routes, improving on-time performance, providing more-direct service to residents, and introducing new forms of transit to Los Alamos County.
-Many of the transit plan elements as well as future ridership growth depend on the ability to hire additional transit operators.
 Below is a summary of the service (Table 30), financial, and capital plan elements included in this SRTP:

-- Extend peak service on Route 1 from 1 PM to 5 PM.
+• Extend peak service on Route 1 from 1 PM to 5 PM.
 This will result in 32,240 additional passenger-trips and will only cost \$3.17 for each additional passenger served.
-This will require ACT to procure an additional vehicle (medium sized vehicle) and hire an additional driver. - Pilot Program Provide transit services on Saturday from 9 AM to 5 PM by operating a fixed route between White Rock and Los Alamos and microtransit within Los Alamos.
+This will require ACT to procure an additional vehicle and hire an additional driver.

+- Pilot Program Provide transit services on Saturday from 9 AM to 5 PM by operating a fixed route between White Rock and Los Alamos and microtransit within Los Alamos.
 The Saturday transit services will carry 7,000 to 10,000 additional passenger-trips per year and will cost \$181,000 to \$284,000 annually.
-This service will be expanded if the initial pilot program is successful.
-The microtransit service could be operated using the smaller buses in the Atomic City Transit fleet.
-If the service continues beyond the pilot phase, small 10-passenger electric/hybrid vans could be procured. - Eliminate the second loop on Route 2T from 3 PM to 5 PM.
+This service will be expanded if the initial pilot program is successful. - Eliminate the second loop on Route 2T from 3 PM to 5 PM.
 This slight service change will result in \$19,000 cost savings annually and a small increase in ridership. - Revise Routes 1 and 3 to improve on-time performance and increase ridership.
 Route 1 will serve the Co-op every hour and the Airport on the remaining runs.
 Route 3 would discontinue serving the Co-op and instead serve Sandia and Trinity. - Pilot Program: Using the available ACT Assist driver, implement an early morning general public DAR service from 6 AM to 7 AM to the transit center to serve LANL employees. - Revise Route 5 to no longer serve Range Road in order to reduce travel times for other passengers, provide extra layover time for the driver, and save \$8,500 in annual operating costs. - Permanently discontinue Route 2P to allow staff and vehicles to be used for other plan elements. - ACT will procure one additional vehicle to implement the elements in this SRTP in addition to normal vehicle replacement requirements.
-New vehicles will cost ACT over \$1.8 million throughout the 5-year plan period, 80 percent of which could be paid for with grant funding.
-ACT should consider procuring more electric vehicles as vehicles are replaced. - Bus stop improvement projects, such as installing new shelters and benches will continue throughout the plan period.
+New vehicles will cost ACT over \$1.8 million throughout the 5-year plan period, 80 percent of which could be paid for with grant funding. - Bus stop improvement projects, such as installing new shelters and benches. will continue throughout the plan period.
 These projects will cost ACT \$44,170 over the 5-years.